sopier/djangobook-Updated-to-1.8/third-edition/chapter_01.rst

 Installing Django
 =================

-Installing Django is a multi-step process, due to the multiple moving parts in modern Web development environments.
+There are a few steps to installing Django, but they are all very straight forward.
 In this chapter, we'll walk you through how to install the framework and its few dependencies.

-Because Django is "just" Python code, it runs anywhere Python does -- including on some cell phones!
-But this chapter just covers the common scenarios for Django installations.
 This chapter assumes you're installing Django on a desktop/laptop machine and will be using the development server and SQLite to run all the example code in this book.

 This is by far the easiest, and best way to setup Django when you are first starting out.
-If you do want to go to a more advanced installation of Django, your options are covered in Chapter 13: Deploying Django, Chapter 22: Complete Installation Guide and Chapter 22: Advanced Database Management.
+If you do want to go to a more advanced installation of Django, your options are covered in Chapter 13 - Deploying Django, Chapter 22 - Complete Installation Guide and Chapter 22 - Advanced Database Management.

 Installing Python
 -----------------